Psoriasis Treatment & Causes

 Show more

-• inflammatory reactions in the deeper dermis and upper epidermis,
+• Inflammatory reactions in the deeper dermis and upper epidermis

-• an altered desquamation process (desquamation refers to the natural process in which the outermost layer of the skin is shed).
+• An altered desquamation process (desquamation refers to the natural process in which the outermost layer of the skin is shed).

 Types of Psoriasis

-Red, raised and inflamed lesions are typical for Plaque Psoriasis.
+Red, raised, and inflamed lesions are typical for Plaque Psoriasis.

 Psoriasis appears in different forms with different characteristics.

 Erythrodermic Psoriasis is mainly inflammatory in nature and therefore often affects the majority of the body’s surface.
-Extensive skin redness results in scales being shed of in large sheets, which causes severe pain and discomfort.
+Extensive skin redness results in scales being shed in large sheets, which causes severe pain and discomfort.

 Psoriasis can be handed down from parents to children.

-Avoid stress, it may trigger the symptoms.
+Avoid stress.
+It may trigger the symptoms of Psoriasis.

 Genetics